PrithviSeran/Portable-JSON-Implementation-of-FaceNet-Model/README.md

 ## Accuracy

-The model seems to have a 70%-80% accuracy in indetifying the person in the image (not that good).
+The model seems to have a 70%-80% accuracy in identifying the person in the image (not that good).
 So you are wishing to use the JSON model and its weights for real-world applications, you should add a few more Dense layers and train with a dataset around 6000 - 10000 images, using triplet loss